KostarSf/advent-of-code/README.md

-# Advent of Code Solutions
+# My Advent of Code Solutions

-A TypeScript-based solution repository for [Advent of Code](https://adventofcode.com) challenges, featuring an interactive TUI (Terminal User Interface) for easy day selection and execution.
+A personal TypeScript-based solution repository for [Advent of Code](https://adventofcode.com) challenges, featuring an interactive TUI (Terminal User Interface) for easy day selection and execution.

 ## Features